 The Razor’s Edge

-In truth (paramārthatas), the universe (jagat) is merely the vibration (eva the spanda) of the unqualified source (nirguṇa brahman).
+In truth (paramārthatas), the universe (jagat) is merely the vibration of the unqualified source (spanda of nirguṇa brahman).
 1 The unqualified source is the great ocean (mahāsāgara), and the ten strings are an unbroken stream of states (abhinna srotas of avasthās).
 2 The stream is the razor’s edge (kṣurasya dhārā).
 3 This straight and narrow path is hard to go by.
-The ascent (udaya) through the stream is the experience (anubhava) of “not this, not that” (neti neti).
+The ascent through the stream (udaya) is the experience of “not this, not that” (anubhava of neti neti).
 4 5

 The Sound-Current